-

 For more information about issues raised by participants in YTI’s Work-Life Balance & Disability Study, refer to the project-related publications and other sources listed below.

 Cook, L. H., (in press).
 Workplace bullying and harassment of individuals with disabilities.
 In T. Heller, S. Parker Harris, C. Gill, & R. Gould (Eds.), Disability in American Life: An Encyclopedia of Concepts, Policies, and Controversies Santa Barbara: ABC-CLIO.
+This article explains what workplace bullying is, and how anti-harassment law applies to disability-related bullying.

 von Schrader S., & Cook, L. (in press).
 Disclosure & Self-Identification in the Workplace.
 In T. Heller, S. Parker Harris, C. Gill, & R. Gould (Eds.), Disability in American Life: An Encyclopedia of Concepts, Policies, and Controversies Santa Barbara: ABC-CLIO.
+This article explains the difference between disability disclosure and disability self-identification in the workplace, as well as the benefits and potential drawbacks that can make disclosure decisions uneasy for workers with disabilities.

-This blog post highlights how being in the role of caregiver and/or care recipient may influence the work-life balance of people with disabilities.
+L. Cook.
+(2017, August 30).
+Family caregiving, disability, and work-life balance.
+Retrieved from https://www.linkedin.com/pulse/family-caregiving-disability-work-life-balance-northeast-ada-center This blog post highlights how being in the role of caregiver and/or care recipient may influence the work-life balance of people with disabilities.

-This article describes some of the factors to consider when deciding whether or not to disclose a disability in the workplace.
+Cook, L. (2017, August/September).
+The workplace disclosure dilemma.
+Ability Magazine, 2017, 42-43.
+Retrieved from https://abilitymagazine.com/disclosure-decisions-pros-and-cons This article describes some of the factors to consider when deciding whether or not to disclose a disability in the workplace.
 It includes findings related to disability disclosure from YTI’s Work-Life Balance & Disability Study.

-This paper presents findings from a study that explored participation in employer-sponsored wellness programs by workers with disabilities.
+Cook, L.H., Foley, J.T., Semeah, L.M., (2016).
+An exploratory study of inclusive worksite wellness: Considering employees with disabilities.
+Disability and Health Journal, 9(1), 100-107.
+Retrieved from http://dx.doi.org/10.1016/j.dhjo.2015.08.011 This paper presents findings from a study that explored participation in employer-sponsored wellness programs by workers with disabilities.
 Individual, social, and organizational factors, including the provision of user-friendly marketing materials and social support from workplace colleagues, influenced participation.

 Cook, L. H. (2014, Oct).
 Balancing work, life and disability.
 Ability Magazine, 2014, 58-59.
-Retrieved from http://search.proquest.com/docview/1624968869?accountid=10267
+Retrieved from http://search.proquest.com/docview/1624968869?accountid=10267 This article describes possible work-life challenges for people with disabilities and offers suggestions for effective work-life management.

-This paper presents findings from a qualitative investigation of the role of leisure in the work-life balance of employed people with mobility impairments.
+Cook, L. H., & Shinew, K. J. (2014).
+Leisure, work, and disability coping: “I mean, you always need that ‘In’ Group.”
+Leisure Sciences, 36(5), 420–438. https://www.tandfonline.com/doi/abs/10.1080/01490400.2014.912167 This paper presents findings from a qualitative investigation of the role of leisure in the work-life balance of employed people with mobility impairments.
 It highlights the benefits of a positive disability identity, the importance of accessible leisure, and the value of similarly able friends on work-life management.

-This paper presents findings from a survey of individuals with disabilities focused on identifying and better understanding the factors that influence disability disclosure decisions.
+von Schrader, S., Malzer, V., & Bruyère, S. (2014).
+Perspectives on disability disclosure: The importance of employer practices and workplace climate.
+Employee Responsibilities and Rights Journal, 26(4), 237–255.
+Retrieved from https://link.springer.com/article/10.1007/s10672-013-9227-9 This paper presents findings from a survey of individuals with disabilities focused on identifying and better understanding the factors that influence disability disclosure decisions.
 Results highlight the barriers and facilitators that influence individuals’ decision to disclose and the important role that employers, managers, and workplace climate play in the decision.

-This paper proposes that a worker’s decision to adopt a disability identity in the depends on various factors that function at the intraindividual, interpersonal, organizational, and societal levels, impacting disability disclosure and requests for accommodations, as well as workers’ safety and well-being.
+Santuzzi, A. M., Waltz, P. R., Finkelstein, L. M. & Rupp, D. E. (2014), Invisible disabilities: Unique challenges for employees and organizations.
+Industrial & Organizational Psychology, 7, 204–219.
+Retrieved from https://onlinelibrary.wiley.com/doi/abs/10.1111/iops.12134 This paper proposes that a worker’s decision to adopt a disability identity in the depends on various factors that function at the intraindividual, interpersonal, organizational, and societal levels, impacting disability disclosure and requests for accommodations, as well as workers’ safety and well-being.